Chapter 8 : Shipwrecked

 You know that feeling when an heavy, dark-grey rain cloud had settled over life and you just can't seem to shake the feeling that something's about to go wrong?
 That's how life felt for the next couple of days.

 It was impossible for me to think about these images without putting myself in their shoes.
-What if someday, it was me being told the news − that she'd been murdered, that she was gone.
-Forever.
+What if someday, it was me being told the news?
+That she'd been murdered, that she was gone?
+Gone forever.

 I couldn't bear the thought, so I did what came most naturedly whenever I got preoccupied with something: I talked to a friend.

-"Politics are trivial, Prongs," he told me when I'd finished describing my feelings.
-The feeble remnants of frost-bitten grass and leaves speckled the path we walked, but new life was blooming in the trees.
-"And ever-changing.
+"Politics are trivial, Prongs," he told me when I'd finished expressing my concerns to him.
+Feeble remnants of frost-bitten grass and skeletal leaves speckled the path we walked, but new life was blooming in the trees.
+"Not to mention ever-changing.
 For all we know, the Ministry could solve all this tomorrow and the whole thing could just blow over."

 I looked over at him, because I'd heard in his voice that he knew as well as I did that no such thing would happen.
 Stuffing my hands in the pockets of my coat, I sighed.
 "I wish you were right."